marioroy/clearmod/README.md

 The default timer frequency is `HZ_800`.
 To override, define `HZ=value` to `100`, `250`, `300`, `500`, `625`, `800`, or `1000`.
 A lower Hz value
 may decrease power consumption or fan speed revving up and down.
-Unsure, a great Hz value for the desktop environment is 625 or 800.
+A great Hz value for the desktop environment is 800 or 1000.

 ```text
 ./fetch-src